codr7/gfoo/README.md

 ```

 #### Record
-Records are ordered, immutable mappings of identifiers to values.
+Records are ordered, immutable mappings from identifiers to values.

 ```
   data.record: ('foo 1 'bar 2)